lucarammel/mysql2pg/README.md

 3. **Data Migration**: Migrates data from MySQL to PostgreSQL reading and uploading by batch the data.
 4. **Sanity check**: The sanity check is performed at the end of the migration.
 A random subset of the table is downloaded in the both database and compared, The sanity check is performed five times.
 5. **Structure Synchronization**: Ensures that table structures in PostgreSQL match those in MySQL.
 Specially the default value, the non nullability constraint and primary keys.
+6. **Column Renaming**: Renames all columns in PostgreSQL to lowercase for consistency.